-They are now 21.
-And when I had them, I was what I thought was very healthy and fit and did lots of exercise, went to the gym, was always on the go.
-And after I'd had them, I was really kind of left fairly debilitated.
+I suppose.
+Like a lot of my clients, I came to high progressives, because I felt failed by the medical profession, I suppose once I'd have my twins, i They are now 21.
+So and when I had them, I was what I thought was very healthy and fit and did lots of exercise, went to the gym, or was always on the go.
+And after I'd had them I was really kind of left fairly debilitated.
 I had stress and urge incontinence, which really had a massive impact on my confidence.
 And just my lifestyle really, really changed.
-I think like a lot of people I went down that route of going to the GP.
-The GP referred me to someone who was a bit more specialised, Women's Health physio.
-But really what they gave me just didn't help me, in fact, over time actually made it worse, really.
+I think like a lot of people I went down that route of agoing to the GP GP referred me to someone who was a bit more specialised Women's Health physio.
+But really what they gave me just didn't help me, in fact, over time actually made made it worse, really.
 So I got to the stage when my twins were 12 that I was returning to doing more regular gym work, and I'd got a bit more of my life back.
 And I just didn't feel like I had the right qualifications as a personal trainer, to even help myself, let alone help the women that I was supposed to be looking after.
-In personal training qualification there just really is, there's postnatal module, but it really doesn't cover the ground that it needs to.
-And it certainly wasn't helpful for me alongside the treatment that I had with the women's health physio, I just really didn't find there was anything that was particularly helping me.
+In personal training qualification there just really is there's postnatal module, but it really doesn't cover the ground that that it needs to.
+And it certainly wasn't helpful for me alongside the treatment that I had with a women's health physio, I just really didn't find there was anything that was particularly helping me.
 And as I said it, it started to get worse.
 So I started just to do a bit of my own research.
-And at the time, there was someone on social media I started following who was talking about hypopressives and in that post natal area, did a bit more research on it.
+And at the time, there was someone on social media, I started following who was talking about how progressives and in that post natal area, did a bit more research on it.
 And very fortuitously, she brought a course to the UK.
-And that was probably about, I never really remember this Richard's always good one at remembering this.
-I think it was around 2014.
+And that was probably about I never really remember this Richard Saul was the good, the good one at remembering this.
+It's I think it was around 2014 Who's Richard Bentley, and my, my business partner, my partner, is the other half of UK depressives.
+So she came over and brought this course with the organisation of mosquito hippo placebo, who is the founder of hyper passives.
+And just we just both really took a punt on it and we both went on the course.
+For me, it was kind of more my own personal things to sort that out before I sorted anybody else out and kind of the rest is history really, because within three months, I was seeing massive symptom relief.
+I really didn't have any incontinence after three months of practising myself.
+And so then I just started to bring it into my own practice and it's kind of taken my business in a completely different direction.